Quick Verdict

 - 95% natural origin -- no synthetic fragrances or drying actives

-- Fragrance-free -- safe for sensitive and reactive lips
+- Fragrance-free -- a better fit for many sensitive or reactive lip routines

 - Works as a clean lip primer under lipstick without causing patchiness